Create your own Haveno Network with Docker

 This guide provides detailed instructions on how to set up your own Haveno network.
 Haveno is a decentralized marketplace for exchanging Monero with other cryptocurrencies or fiat, allowing users to trade while maintaining privacy and security.

-By following this guide, you'll learn two ways to install Haveno: via Docker or via a direct Debian installation.
+By following this guide, you'll learn how to install Haveno via Docker.
 Both methods have their advantages, and we'll cover them in detail to ensure a smooth setup.

 Who is this guide for?